 On this page we discuss the primary forces and moments that govern the motion of a traditional helicopter.

 The dominant vertical forces acting on a helicopter are gravity (red) and thrust from the main rotor (blue).
-Gravity always pulls the helicopter straight down towards the ground, but the pilot controls the main rotor thrust to oppose gravity and keep the helicopter at the desired altitude.
+Gravity always pulls the helicopter straight down, toward the ground.
+Main rotor thrust opposes gravity and keeps the helicopter aloft.
+A pilot can vary this thrust by feathering the blades with the collective control.
+When the vertical component of thrust exceeds gravity the helicopter will accelerate up.
+Likewise, reduction in thrust causes the helicopter to accelerate down.
+This is how the helicopter's altitude is controlled.
 Notice that main rotor thrust may not act straight up – the pilot can “tilt the thrust” to push the helicopter forward, backward and/or sideways.
 More on that later.

-Other (much smaller) vertical forces may come from the horizontal stabilizer (green), tail rotor (purple), and fuselage aerodynamics.
+Other, much smaller, vertical forces may come from the horizontal stabilizer (green), tail rotor (purple), and fuselage aerodynamics.
 The horizontal stabilizer looks like a small wing on the tail of the helicopter.
+When flying at speed, aerodynamic forces typically push the stabilizer down.
 The tail rotor is primarily designed to provide a yaw moment, but it may be tilted (not exactly vertical) to provide a vertical force (to help the main rotor lift the helicopter).
-A picture of this follows.

 The dominant lateral force on a helicopter is the tail rotor thrust (red).
 The intent of the tail rotor is to provide yaw control (see yaw moment), but to do that it has this side-effect of pushing the helicopter sideways.
 This sideward force is countered by fuselage aerodynamics (green) and main rotor thrust (blue).
-Again, the main rotor thrust primarily lifts the helicopter up but, as you can see in the diagram, it may be tilted laterally by the pilot to counter the tail rotor and push the helicopter left and right (and roll the helicopter).
+Again, the main rotor thrust primarily lifts the helicopter up but, as you can see in the diagram, it may be tilted laterally by the pilot to counter the tail rotor, push the helicopter left and right and roll the helicopter.

 The lateral fuselage aerodynamic force is due to the helicopter flying with sideslip.
 If the tail rotor pushes the helicopter to the right more than the main rotor pushes to the left, the helicopter will “slip right.”
 The air impacting the pilot’s right side in this condition (sideward fuselage drag) will push the helicopter left.